WEARTHaptics/WEART-SDK-Python/README.md

 ### Remove Effect

-If an effect is not needed anymore, it can be removed from the haptic object with the WeArtHapticObject::RemoveEffect method.
+If an effect is not needed anymore, it can be removed from the haptic object with the *RemoveEffect* method.

 ~~~~~~~~~~~~~{.py}
 hapticObject.RemoveEffect(touchEffect)